glifchits/energyapps/README.md

 energyapps
 ==========

-This is my submission to the [http://energyappsontario.challengepost.com](GreenButton energy apps for Ontario contest).
+This is my submission to the [GreenButton energy apps for Ontario contest](http://energyappsontario.challengepost.com).
 Its still a work in progress.

 I'm publicly releasing this code before the contest end date to demonstrate a significant project I'm working on while I